airalab/robonomics-wiki/docs/ptz-camera.md

 </code-helper>

-Then copy camera entity id from "camera_image" key.
-(In example it's `camera.tapo_mainstream`.)
+Then copy the camera entity id from the "camera_image" key.
+(In the example it's `camera.tapo_mainstream`.)
 And insert it in place of `<YOUR_CAMERA_ENTITY>`.
 Save configuration.

 That's all.
-Now you should see Card at the dashboard with control buttons.
+Now you should see Card on the dashboard with control buttons.

 ## Troubleshooting
-If you are using Home Assistant Core and you don't see stream from camera, you should install "stream" and "FFMPEG" integrations.
+If you are using Home Assistant Core and you don't see a stream from the camera, you should install "stream" and "FFMPEG" integrations.
-To do this, you should add `stream: `  and `ffmpeg: `strings to the end of configuration.yaml.
+To do this, you should add `stream: `  and `ffmpeg: ` strings to the end of configuration.yaml.